psampaz/go-mod-outdated/README.md

 to indicate breaking changes, but still everything relies on each module developer to apply correct version tags.
 Unless there is a fully automated way to detect breaking changes in a codebase, a good practice to avoid surpises is to write tests and avoid dependencies on modules not well maintained and documented.
-- The purpose of this tool is to provide an easy visual overview of the available module updates of an application.
-Please do not import any packages in your code.
-This is not a library, and most things will be marked as internal in the future.

 ## Real Example